Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/mag/dataprep/index.rst

-.. py:function:: tilt1(data, azi, s, k=2)
+.. py:function:: tilt1(data1, azi, s, k=2, showlog=print, piter=iter)

    Tilt angle calculations.

    Based on work by Gordon Cooper (School of Geosciences, University of the
                                    Witwatersrand, Johannesburg, South Africa)

-   :param data: matrix of double to be filtered
+   :param data1: data with matrix of double to be filtered
-   :type data: numpy masked array
+   :type data1: pygmi.raster.datatypes.Data
    :param azi: directional filter azimuth in degrees from East
    :type azi: float
    :param s: size of smoothing matrix to use - must be odd input 0 for no smoothing